Empires in World History

 Course learning outcomes

-• Develop written and verbal communication skills and construct an evidenced based argument
+• Develop written and verbal communication and collaboration skills and construct an evidenced based argument.

 Prerequisite(s)